Shear-enhanced elasticity in the cubic blue phase I: Abstract

 \section{Abstract}

 We present results of the linear and non-linear rheology of cubic blue phase I (BPI).
 The elasticity of BPI is dominated by double-twist cylinders assembled in a body-centered cubic lattice, which can be specified by disclination lines.
-We find that the elasticity of BPI is drastically enhanced by applying pre-shear.
+We find that the elasticity of BPI is enhanced by an order of magnitude by applying pre-shear.
 The shear-enhanced elasticity is attributed to a rearrangement of the disclination lines that are arrested in a metastable state.
 Our results are relevant for the understanding of the dynamics of disclinations in cubic blue phases.